Fall Prevention Exercises & Balance Training

 What is fall prevention?

-Fall prevention is a set of strategies that reduce the chance of slips, trips, and loss of balance by improving strength, balance, reaction speed, walking control, and home safety.
+Fall prevention is a set of strategies that reduce the chance of slips, trips and loss of balance.
+It usually targets strength, balance, reaction speed, walking control, home safety and confidence with daily movement.

 What exercises help prevent falls?